-- 12. Amends ROH Section 21-5.60-5(a) to provide that: - a.
+- 29. Amends ROH Section 21-5.60-3(a)(5) (relating to K-12 schools) to require that in the AG-2 District (no longer permitted in the AG-1 District), a minimum of 50 percent of the zoning lot area suitable for crop production or livestock keeping (instead of 50 percent of the total zoning lot area) be dedicated to crop production or livestock keeping; and provide that the DPP Director may adopt rules to determine the zoning lot area considered to be suitable for crop production or livestock keeping. - 30.
+Amends ROH Section 21-5.60-5(a) (relating to cemetery) to provide that: - a.
 In the AG-2 District (instead of all zoning districts where cemeteries are permitted), burials are prohibited within 50 feet from the property line of any adjoining zoning lot located in the country, residential, apartment, or apartment mixed use zoning districts (instead of 50 feet from all cemetery boundaries); and - b.
-In the AG-2 District (instead of all zoning districts where cemeteries are permitted), a minimum 50-foot landscaped buffer is required from the property line of any adjoining zoning lot located in the country, residential, apartment, or apartment mixed use zoning districts. - 13.
-Amends ROH Section 21-5.60-6(a)(3) to provide that a wind energy generation facility is considered a small utility if it is located within the agricultural, residential, apartment, apartment mixed use, business, business mixed use, resort, or preservation zoning districts and has a rated capacity of no more than 15 kilowatts. - 14.
-Amends ROH Section 21-5.60-6(b)(3) to provide that a wind energy generation facility is considered a medium utility if it is located within the agricultural, country, industrial, or industrial mixed use zoning districts, and has a rated capacity of no more than 99 kilowatts (instead of up to 100 kilowatts). - 15.
-Amends ROH Section 21-5.60-6(c)(2)(E) to provide that: - (a) Large wind energy generation facilities must be set back from all property lines a minimum distance equal to the height of the facility; and a minimum distance of 1.25 miles (instead of 1 mile) from the property lines of any zoning lot located in the country, residential, apartment, apartment mixed use, or resort zoning districts; and - (b) The setback requirements only apply to new large wind energy generation facilities, and do not apply to the repair, maintenance, or component replacement of any existing facility covered by a power purchase contract with an electric public utility during the term of the contract (and any renewal or extension thereof). - 16.
-Amends ROH Section 21-5.70-1(a)(3) (relating to child daycare) to require that in the AG-2 District (no longer permitted in the AG-1 District) a minimum of 50 percent of the zoning lot area suitable for crop production or livestock keeping (instead of 50 percent of the total zoning lot area) be dedicated to crop production or livestock keeping; and provide that the
+In the AG-2 District (instead of all zoning districts where cemeteries are permitted), a minimum 50-foot landscaped buffer is required from the property line of any adjoining zoning lot located in the country, residential, apartment, or apartment mixed use zoning districts. - 31.
+Amends ROH Section 21-5.60-6(a)(3) (relating to small utility) to provide that a wind energy generation facility is considered a small utility if it is located within the agricultural, residential, apartment, apartment mixed use, business, business mixed use, resort, or preservation zoning districts and has a rated capacity of no more than 15 kilowatts. - 32.
+Amends ROH Section 21-5.60-6(b)(3) (relating to medium utility) to provide that a wind energy generation facility is considered a medium utility if it is located within the agricultural, country, industrial, or industrial mixed use zoning districts, and has a rated capacity of no more than 99 kilowatts (instead of up to 100 kilowatts). - 33.
+Amends ROH Section 21-5.60-6(c)(2)(E) (relating to large wind energy generation) to provide that: - a.
+Large wind energy generation facilities must be set back from all property lines a minimum distance equal to the height of the facility; and a minimum distance of 1.25 miles (instead of 1 mile) from the property lines of any zoning lot located in the country, residential, apartment, apartment mixed use, or resort zoning districts; and - b.
+The setback requirements only apply to new large wind energy generation facilities, and do not apply to the repair, maintenance, or component replacement of any existing facility covered by a power purchase contract with an electric public utility during the term of the contract (and any renewal or extension thereof).